herman-ai/project1/submission.md

 	own GPU instance, they could download the data from Google Cloud Bucket at (https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as described in the project instructions and splitting them up into train, test and validation splits by running `create_splits.py`.
-2. The exploratory data analysis was done by running the jupyter notebook `Explore Data Analysis.ipynb`.
+2. The exploratory data analysis was done by running the jupyter notebook `Exploratory Data Analysis.ipynb`.
 Please find the saved state of the notebook in the commited project.
 Similarly, various data augmentations were also experimented with using the notebook `Explplore augmentations.ipynb`.
 3. The pipeline config file was edited using the following command to set up the pipekline for the SSD model: